specklesystems/speckle-docs/automate/create-function.md

 # Creating Functions

-If you have a verified account on [app.speckle.systems](https://app.speckle.systems), navigate to [app.speckle.systems/functions](https://app.speckle.systems/functions).
+If you have a verified account on [app.speckle.systems](https://app.speckle.systems), navigate to a Workspaces-hosted project where you are a collaborator.
+Go to the Automations tab and select View Functions to see your team's existing functions.
+To create a new function, click New Function in the top right:

-You will see the Functions Library.
-In the top right, there is a **New Function** button:
 ![new function button](./img/new-function-button.png)

 This launches the function creation wizard.